MagikMowgli/K8s-Operator/README.md

 ## Future Improvements

-- [ ] Delete tables when BigQueryTable resource is deleted
 - [ ] Update table schema when resource is modified
 - [ ] Add status conditions to custom resource
 - [ ] Support more BigQuery table options